sairaamv/BioGPT/README.md

 pip install scikit-learn
 ```

-Remember to set the environment variables `MOSES` and `FASTBPE` to the path of Moses and fastBPE respetively, as they will be required later.
+Remember to set the environment variables `MOSES` and `FASTBPE` to the path of Moses and fastBPE respectively, as they will be required later.

 # Getting Started
 ## Pre-trained models